sh1boot/sh1boot.github.io/_posts/2024-01-24-what-ive-learned-so-far-about-web-stuff.md

 description: Embedding diagrams on GitHub Pages from someone trying to keep away from web stuff.
 tags: web css svg liquid jekyll wtf-am-i-doing
 ---
-From the point of view of knowing almost nothing about how any web techology works, here's a bunch of stuff I had to pick up to draw a picture in a GitHub-powered blog.
+From the point of view of knowing almost nothing about how any web technology works, here's a bunch of stuff I had to pick up to draw a picture in a GitHub-powered blog.